 If one or both parties are foreigners, he/she/they need to have the decision translated into English and have it legalized with the Ministry of Foreign Affairs.
 He/she/they must also inquire with their respective embassies in the Kingdom if the divorce should be filed with the said office.

-On the other hand, the Thai national spouse should file the divorce with the amphur office nearest to his/her place of residence and have it recorded there.
+On the other hand, the Thai national spouse should file the divorce with the Amphur office nearest to his/her place of residence and have it recorded there.
 Additionally, if a Thai woman happens to be the other party, she should report the divorce and take her maiden name again.